MinecraftU/mcu-curriculum/sequence_4/section_3.md

 ## Multi-sided textures

 What about blocks like grass that have different textures on different sides?
 The following code in the `CopperBlock` class registers three different textures and tells the program which textures belong on the top, sides, and bottom.
-If we wanted, we could even make the side textures different (like a furnace or dispenser).
+If we want, we could even make the side textures different (like a furnace or dispenser).
 You will have to create three texture files matching the names that are being registered.
+I've made it so that my block has a silver-colored top and bottom.

 ```java
 //Creating our icon variables